 The easy answer is yes, you can definitely smoke all kinds of things in a pellet grill.

 You can also grill (thus, the name), roast, and even bake on a pellet grill.
 It’s the kind of tool that offers a lot of versatility with very little hassle.
-Most pellet grill manufacturers will talk about the “set it and forget it” style of cooking which is appealing to a lot of people.
+Most pellet grill manufacturers will talk about the “set it and forget it” style of cooking which is appealing to many people.

-You are basically buying an outdoor combination oven that will support a wide range of cooking styles.
+You’re basically buying an outdoor convection oven that uses heat and smoke from real-wood pellets to cook your food, which supports a wide range of cooking styles.

 A pellet grill is an outdoor cooker that uses wood pellets as its source of fuel.
 The pellets provide flavor and heat to the food, while also providing convenient temperature control.